swiftlang/swift/docs/SIL.rst

   %one_two_three = integer_literal $Int, 123
   %_ = apply %bar(%one_two_three : $Int, %foo_p : $Builtin.ObjCPointer) : $(Int, Builtin.ObjCPointer) -> ()

-It is invalid for the result of ``project_existential_ref`` is used as anything other than the "this" argument of an instance method reference obtained by ``protocol_method`` from the same existential container.
+It is undefined behavior if the result of ``project_existential_ref`` is used as anything other than the "this" argument of an instance method reference obtained by ``protocol_method`` from the same existential container.

 Unchecked Conversions
 ~~~~~~~~~~~~~~~~~~~~~